mackeryd/dwm/README.md

-# Luke's build of dwm with systray patch
+#My build of Luke's build of dwm with systray patch

 ## FAQ